 This Russian cabbage soup recipe makes shchi (Щи), the most Russian of soups.
 If my baboushka wasn’t making borscht, she was cooking a big pot of shchi.
 A very old soup that was eaten by nobles and peasants alike, the wealthy would include meat in their shchi, while workers made a vegetarian soup, shchi vegetarianskiye, you can skip the sour cream (not something I could do!) and you have a vegan shchi recipe.

-My easy Russian cabbage soup recipe will make you an aromatic pot of shchi (Щи), perhaps the most Russian of soups.
+My easy Russian cabbage soup recipe for shchi will make you an aromatic pot of shchi (Щи), perhaps the most Russian of soups.
 So beloved by Russians, the Moscow Times called it a “national treasure”.
-Brimming with cabbage, carrots and potatoes, it’s also one of my best potato soup recipes.
+Brimming with cabbage, carrots and potatoes, it’s one of my favourite Russian recipes and one of our best potato soup recipes.

 While you might have thought that borscht was the quintessential Russian soup, the beetroot-based meat and vegetable broth is one of the most popular and best-known Russian soups, but its origin is claimed by Ukrainians.
 Shchi is resolutely Russian.